Patryk2001k/WISFCC-satelite-fleet-management-system/README.md

 ```

 **3. Database Initialization (Auto-Seeding)**
-After executing the command, wait for about **15–20 seconds**.
+After executing the command, wait for about **1-2 minutes**.
 During this time, the system automates the startup processes:
 * The Spring Boot server automatically creates table schemas in the PostgreSQL database.
-* A Python script (Seeder) clears and populates the database with test data (100 simulated satellites, collisions, and pre-configured user accounts).
+* A Python script (Seeder) clears and populates the database with test data (over 100 simulated satellites, collisions, and pre-configured user accounts).

 **4. Access the application**
 Once the containers are successfully up and running, the application will be available in your browser at: